Updated on 2026-07-07 GMT+08:00

 Annotation

-Annotations are defined as key-value pairs, similar to labels.
-However, they serve a different purpose and have different constraints.
+Annotations are key-value pairs, similar to labels, but serve different purposes and have different constraints.

 Resource Quota